ruby/www.ruby-lang.org/en/news/_posts/2013-12-13-maintenance-of-1-8-7-and-1-9-2.md

 * [@hone02](https://twitter.com/hone02) and [@_zzak](https://twitter.com/_zzak) will assume maintainership
 * After the 6 month maintenance period, we can add more committers to extend another 6 months.

-This maintainance extension is made possible by [Heroku](http://heroku.com/), see their blog post [A Patch in Time: Securing Ruby](https://blog.heroku.com/archives/2013/12/5/a_patch_in_time_securing_ruby) for more information.
+This maintenance extension is made possible by [Heroku](http://heroku.com/), see their blog post [A Patch in Time: Securing Ruby](https://blog.heroku.com/archives/2013/12/5/a_patch_in_time_securing_ruby) for more information.